mobiliabrus/tourbook/docs/2-tour.md

 I almost missed the international flight.

 I intended to take domestic flight to Kunming first, and I would have plenty of time to catch the airline to Kula Lumpur.
 It's too early when I arrived at the boarding gate, yet the plane was already there.
-It was scheduled to flew from Kunming to Chongqing, and then from Chongqing to another place.
+It was scheduled to flew from Kunming to Chongqing and then to another.
 After all this routes, it should turn and went directly to Chongqing and took me to Kunming.
-The plane was there because it's on the previous schedule.
-It delayed.
+The plane was there because of delay of previous schedule.
+I must wave her off and wait her back.

 Two hours later, almost the same time I reserved, I finally arrived at Kunming.
 When I rushed out of cabin, the next one was on boarding.
 I found I must wait for my package.
 Even there's no international transfer channel, I must recheck in.
 I was the last one checked in at the counter, and I boarded at the last minute before gate close.